johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Link to the issue and its acceptance criteria.
 - Link to your pull request.
-- Copy of your test case.
+- Link to your coverage report or results.
-- Brief explanation of what the test verifies.
+- Brief explanation of the test and the behavior it verifies.
-- Coverage evidence showing the code addressed by your test.
-- Local test results.
+- If you completed a review, link to your technical review comments.
-- A summary of the technical feedback you received and how you addressed it.
+- Short summary of the feedback you received and how you addressed it.
-- Link to the teammate's PR that you reviewed.
+- Link to the approved PR or merge commit.
-- Evidence of your technical review and feedback.
-- Evidence of approval and merge.